Keertijanm/Calendar-project/README.md

 Get the starting day of the month, we’ll use -

     let firstDay = (new Date(year, month)).getDay();
-2. Next, get the number of days in that month.
-We can achieve this too using date function.
+2. Next, get the number of days in that month. for this using date function.

     let daysInMonth = 32 - new Date(year, month, 32).getDate();